When you’re taking your very first steps into the world of ecommerce, there’s a lot to learn.

 💡Takeaway: One of the best ways to balance running a Shopify store and selling on Etsy is by paying attention to how each product is selling and optimize for each channel.
 If you have a blockbuster Etsy product, it’s worth keeping your store open just to capture that traffic, not to mention the exposure to new audiences.
 HaldeCraft’s Etsy presence, even with fewer products, ended up being a strong way to gain new customers.

-Migrate your Etsy store and try Shopify free for 3 days
+Migrate your Etsy store and try Shopify free

 Conquest Maps: Building a multichannel business from square one